Period of life: 80 MYA

-Deinosuchus is an extinct genus of crocodilian related to the modern alligator that lived 80 million years ago during the Late Cretaceous period.
-Deinosuchus two large teeth were first fossils unearthed in North Carolina, a state in the eastern United States, in 1858.
-Five years later, archaeologists unearthed several osteoderms - bone plates covered the dinosaur back.
+Deinosuchus is an extinct genus of crocodilian animals related to the modern alligator that lived 80 million years ago during the Late Cretaceous period.
+Deinosuchus’ two large teeth were the first fossils unearthed in North Carolina, a state in the eastern United States, in 1858.
+Five years later, archaeologists unearthed several osteoderms - bone plates which covered the dinosaur’s back.
 Deinosuchus was the ancestor of modern crocodiles but significantly exceeded them in body length.

-Given that strength western North America Deinosuchus preferred to prey dinosaurs such as Triceratops or Tyrannosaurus.
-It ambushed prey at the water’s edge and sank into the skin with a deadly grip.
-Deinosuchus adopted hunting tactics akin to living crocodiles, performing death roll.
+Given its strength, western North America Deinosuchus preferred to prey on dinosaurs such as Triceratops or Tyrannosaurus.
+It ambushed prey at the water’s edge and sank its teeth into the skin with a deadly grip.
+Deinosuchus adopted hunting tactics akin to living crocodiles, performing a death roll.
 The dinosaur dragged the prey, submerged it and began spinning it around its axis while dismembering the carcass into pieces.
-Eastern North America ancient reptiles were smaller and preyed upon turtles, large fish, and small dinosaurs.
+Eastern North America’s ancient reptiles were smaller and preyed upon turtles, large fish, and small dinosaurs.

 © Technical Capabilities International Ltd. (Tecedu)